Henry Kissinger: International reactions

-Kissinger was widely admired within China and praised by the Chinese Communist Party.
+Kissinger was one of the most well-known Americans in China and praised by the Chinese Communist Party.
+He was responsible for beginning US-China relations in the 1970s and recognising PRC as the One China, attracting antagonism in Taiwan (ROC).
 Government figures on state media uniformly released posts mourning his death.
 Chinese social media expressed widespread sorrow after news of his death was released, and hashtags idolizing Kissinger became the most searched trend in China.
 China News Service stated in its obituary for Kissinger that "Today, this 'old friend of the Chinese people,' who had a sharp vision and a thorough understanding of world affairs, has completed his legendary life".
 China Central Television, the state broadcaster, called Kissinger a "legendary diplomat" and a "living fossil" who had witnessed the development of China-U.S. relations.
 Shortly before his death, Chinese president Xi Jinping stated: "The Chinese people never forget their old friends, and Sino-U.S. relations will always be linked with the name of Henry Kissinger".

 Former British prime ministers mourned Kissinger.
 Tony Blair, the former leader of the Labour Party and prime minister of the United Kingdom, released a statement saying: "There is no-one like Henry Kissinger...
 From the first time I met him as a new Labour Party opposition leader in 1994, struggling to form views on foreign policy, to the last occasion when I visited him in New York and, later, he spoke at my institute's annual gathering, I was in awe of him...
 If it is possible for diplomacy, at its highest level, to be a form of art, Henry was an artist."
 David Cameron stated "He was a great statesman and a deeply respected diplomat who will be greatly missed on the world stage...
 Even at 100, his wisdom and thoughtfulness shone through".
 Boris Johnson said: "The world needs him now.
 If ever there was an author of peace and lover of concord, that man was Henry Kissinger".